sunlightlabs/brisket/data/docs/api.rst

 lobbyist_ft
-	Full-text search on the name of the lobbyist involved in the lobbying registration.
+	Full-text search on the name of the lobbyist involved in the lobbying activity.

 registrant_ft
 	Full-text search on the name of the person or organization filing the lobbyist registration.
 This is typically the firm that employs the lobbyists.
 Use the registrant_is_firm field to filter on firms v. individuals.